labrgrupo/LabRI_Model/README.md

 <br>

 The **LabRI Method** is a core component of the **LabRI System**, serving as the analytical backbone for the estimation and verification of reference intervals in laboratory data.
-It comprises a set of algorithms, sub-algorithms, and mathematical procedures, implemented primarily in the **LabRI_script.Rmd file**.
+It comprises a set of algorithms, sub-algorithms, and mathematical procedures, implemented primarily in the **LabRI_script.Rmd** file.

 **The LabRI Method is structured into two main modules:**